Nene Pimentel: Mayor of Cagayan de Oro

 Pimentel was not to govern his city unhindered.
 In 1981, while he was on a five-week training course in the United States, the COMELEC ousted him for "political turncoatism", installing the KBL candidate as mayor.
-The COMELEC cited Pimentel for switching from Laban in April 1978 to the Narional Union for Democracy and Freedom in December 1979 and then running as candidate of the Mindanao Alliance in January 1980.
+The COMELEC cited Pimentel for switching from Laban in April 1978 to the National Union for Democracy and Freedom in December 1979 and then running as candidate of the Mindanao Alliance in January 1980.

 The COMELEC's move ired the Cagayanons.
 Pimentel partisans immediately staged peaceful demonstrations to express their displeasure.
 About 30 of his supporters also started fasting in protest.
 Six days later, 10,000 of his supporters marched around the city in a nonviolent show of support for Pimentel who was then on an official trip to the US.
 Thousands more lined the streets to cheer them on.
 This first-ever demonstration of "People Power" came at a time when Marcos did not lightly tolerate dissent.

 Meanwhile, in Manila, Pimentel's lawyer, headed by opposition leaders former senators Lorenzo Tañada and Soc Rodrigo, along with Abraham Sarmiento, Raul Gonzales and Joker Arroyo, claimed that the COMELEC had acted without jurisdiction and contented that the electorate's will should be respected.
 The COMELEC, however, reaffirmed its decision to oust Pimentel.

 The conflict made national headlines and photos of demonstrations in Cagayan de Oro appeared in a major daily.
 To defuse the escalating turmoil, Marcos engineered a truce and reinstalled Pimentel as mayor, pending a Supreme Court decision.
 Pimentel arrived from the US in time to pick up the reins of city government that had briefly been wrested from him.

 In 1983, while he was in Cebu City, Pimentel was arrested on charges of rebellion and was detained.
 He had allegedly given P100 to New People's Army commander.
 Bing Pimentel recalled it was horrible time as the family did not know where he was.
 They traced him to Camp Sergio Osmeña and later to Camp Cabahug in the City of Cebu.
 Even as he was held in the military detention centers, his followers from Cagayan de Oro and other parts of the country visited him by the hundreds to boost his morale and keep his spirits high.

 Nene Pimentel disputed the charges and was later released.
 Returning home, he was mobbed by thousand of his supporters upon his arrival at the pier of Cagayan de Oro.
 Later, he was again arrested for allegedly engaging in ambuscades.
 His supporters contributed centavos and pesos in small denomination to bail him out.
 Subsequently, Pimentel was placed under house arrest which lasted for almost seven months.